stambus/ibm_meme_app/README.md

 ---
 ## Installation
 Download the app solution to local drive.
-Locate it command line, and run
+Locate it command line, and run. npm app
-`javscript
-  npm app